• Home

 Preparation steps :

-Butter and flour the mould or moulds.
+Grease and flour the baking dish or individual moulds.

-Preheat the oven to 200°C, static heat.
+Preheat the oven to 200°C (390°F), conventional (static) heat.

-Melt the butter and leave to cool.
+Melt the butter and set it aside to cool.

-Add the milk and cream then stir.
+Add the milk and cream, and mix again.

 15 min before the end of cooking time, sprinkle with brown sugar or normal sugar and let brown.